-2) An ESO applying for funding as a sponsor on behalf of one or more ESOs that may or may not be incorporated.
+- 1) An ESO applying in their own right for funding for their own organisation. - 2) An organisation applying for funding as a sponsoring applicant on behalf of one or more ESOs that may or may not be an eligible entity type.